Puppy Potty Training Guide

 Submission urination often happens when someone makes direct eye contact with a dog, squares up their shoulders, looms over a dog and then reaches over them to pet their head (which some dogs tolerate but do not enjoy) all of these in the dog world are confrontational, threatening and not polite.

 This is what some ridiculous reality show hosts do, and it is not recommended.
-Interacting with a dog this way will cause an already shy, nervous submissive dog with anxiety to roll over, try to appease you, or to squat and pee.
+Interacting with a dog this way will cause an already shy, nervous submissive dog with anxiety to roll over, try to appease you, or squat and pee.
 That submission urination is communicating, I come in peace, I am friendly, please stop scaring and intimidating me, I am very uncomfortable.

 You may notice when you are confronting your dog he may pee all over.
-The dog may offer other appeasement behaviors such as ears back, lowered posture, avoiding eye contact, tail tucked, or cowering.
+The dog may offer other appeasement behaviors such as ears back, lowered posture, avoiding eye contact, tail tucked or cowering.
 In this case, the person looking to pet the dog is considered a threat, confrontational, and not polite.

 Dogs often urinate in response to a perceived threat (so do humans).
-The simple solution is to learn how to communicate in a friendly manner with a dog by not being confrontational and/or threatening and to ignore the dog.
+The simple solution is to learn how to communicate in a friendly manner with a dog by not being confrontational and/or threatening and ignoring the dog.
 Don’t use crass, human-centric social mores and loom over a dog’s head, stand over them, square your shoulders towards them, stick your arm or hand out at them, or stare at them.
 Get some manners, paw-lease!

 Just like us, if a puppy is in an extreme state of fear, they might pee or lose control of their bowels and bladder.
 Very similar to submission peeing.

-Greeting a nervous or shy dog correctly will help you prevent submission, fear, and excitement peeing.
+Greeting a nervous or shy dog correctly will help you prevent submission, fear and excitement peeing.
 For beginners, ignore the dog and let them come to you.

 If you want to try and lure a dog to you, turn 90 degrees to the dog, bend your knees and go all the way down as if you are a catcher in a baseball game or going to sit in a chair and do not look at or stick your arm or hand out at the dog or in the dog’s face.

-If the dog approaches you, allow him to at their own pace and to sniff you, empowering them.
+If the dog approaches you, allow him to at his own pace and to sniff you, empowering them.
 If the dog comes towards you do not reach for them, try to pet them, or move quickly.
 Do not turn and face them.
 Just allow the dog to sniff you, come to you and get comfortable in your presence on their own time.

 Like people, some dogs take longer than others to get comfortable around other beings.
 If you are approached, and the dog hangs around your space long after exploring you, you may gradually and slowly stroke her chest or his side.